What we know about how Pence’s day unfolded on Jan. 6

 Pence spent the next hours in hiding with his staff and family — first in his ceremonial office and then in an underground loading dock inside the Capitol complex.
-At least twice, he rejected pleas from security staff to leave the building, insisting it was crucial that he remain in place.
+At several points, he rejected pleas from security staff to leave, insisting it was crucial that he remain in place.

 But even as the horror played out live on television, Trump, instead of urging his supporters to go home, blasted Pence.

 “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify,” Trump tweeted at 2:24 p.m.